"Old Bricks - history at your feet"

 Whitaker, Ravenscar

 Benjamin Whitaker & Sons, Ravenscar Brickworks, Ravenscar, North Yorks.
 The brickworks was owned by Whitakers of Leeds and opened soon after 1900.
 It closed in the 1930s.
-Photo by Frank Lawson.
+Photo by Chris Cooper.

 Clifford White